Syst3mz/Syst3mz.github.io/content/Astrophotography.md

 weight = 3
 +++

 Astrophotography is the art of taking images of space.
-I find it to be a relaxing, cold, and very enjoyable way to give people a glimpse into the stars without requiring them to come out to a telescope (but they totally should).
+I find it to be a relaxing and very enjoyable way to give people a glimpse into the stars without requiring them to come out to a telescope (but they totally should).

 <table>
     <tr>